svdpmukherjee/game-behavior-intervention-study/game-application/backend-FASTAPI-MONGODB/README.md

 The `init_database.py` script initializes the MongoDB database with the necessary configuration for the game.
 This includes:

-- Word puzzles and their solutions
+- Word puzzles (anagrams) and their solutions
-- Tutorial/practice round anagrams
+- Tutorial/practice round anagram
 - Timing settings
 - Reward structures
-- Anti-cheating messages
+- Motivational messages

 To run the database initialization: